 A common theme in the state scholarship opportunities in Illinois is teaching.
 There are three merit-based scholarship opportunities that encourage students who are pursuing teaching careers, particularly in areas with teacher shortages.
 They all require a teaching commitment after graduation, however.
 These scholarships are the following:

 - The Minority Teachers of Illinois Scholarship Program

 - The Illinois Special Education Teacher Tuition Waiver Program

 - The Golden Apple Scholars of Illinois

-In addition to a solid list of need-based awards, there are several merit-based scholarship programs that students can apply for.
-These include:
+There are several merit-based scholarship programs that New Mexico students can apply for.
+These include the following:

 - The Bridge Scholarship covers tuition and fees at eligible institutions, but students must have graduated from a high school in New Mexico to be considered.
 Applications are submitted through individual universities' financial aid offices, so students who want to apply should contact their college.